taubman33/react-router/README.md

 Additionally, we will want the ability to set information in the url parameters to make it easier for users to identify where they are in the application.

+React Router allows us to build single-page web applications with navigation without having to rely on page refreshes to take the user to other pages(thereby avoiding the flash of a white screen).
+The result is a more seamless user experience as the user navigates through the app.

-React Router, while not the only, is the most commonly-used routing library for React.
+React Router is one of the most commonly-used routing libraries for client-side routing with React.
 It is relatively straightforward to configure and integrates with the component architecture nicely (since it's just a collection of components).

 We will configure it as the root component in a React application.
 Then we'll tell it to render other components within itself depending on the path in the